 Paper Monuments is a public art and public history project designed to elevate the voices of the people of New Orleans, as a critical process towards creating new narratives and symbols of our city that represent our collective visions, and to honor the erased histories of the people, events, movements, and places that have made up the past 300 years as we look to the future.

-Modeled on the work of Philadelphia’s Monuments Lab, Paper Monuments combines public pedagogy and participatory design to expand our collective understanding of New Orleans, and invites our citizens to:
+Modeled on the work of Philadelphia’s Monument Lab, Paper Monuments combines public pedagogy and participatory design to expand our collective understanding of New Orleans, and invites our citizens to:

 Who: the people of New Orleans (elders, students, artist, writers, teachers, workers, historians, activists, parents, storytellers, poets, youth, actors, natives, transplants)